Thin-Film Solar Panels: What You Need to Know

 flexible solar panels on a roof

-We’ve outlined everything you need to know about thin-film solar panels below to help you learn about the technology involved and whether they’re right for you.
+We’ve outlined everything you need to know about the types of thin-film solar panels and average costs to help you learn about the technology involved and whether they’re right for you.

 Key insights

-• There are multiple types of thin-film solar panels, and each has its own pros and cons.
+There are multiple types of thin-film solar panels, each with pros and cons.

-• Overall, though, most people find that thin-film solar panels are not yet financially worth it compared with traditional rigid panels.
+Most people find that thin-film solar panels are less financially worth it than traditional rigid panels.

 What are thin-film solar panels?

-The term “thin-film solar panels” is somewhat self-explanatory, referring to solar-electricity-generating products that are thin, lightweight and low-profile.
-Your first interaction with thin-film solar cells may have been on a pocket calculator or a solar-powered lawn light, but the technology is now used in everything from household devices to commercial building materials.
+The term “thin-film solar panels” is somewhat self-explanatory.
+It refers to solar-electricity-generating products that are thin, lightweight and low-profile.
+Your first interaction with thin-film solar cells may have been on a pocket calculator or a solar-powered lawn light.
+Now, that technology is used in everything from household devices to commercial building materials.

 According to Solar Magazine, thin-film solar panels made up only 10% of the photovoltaic (PV) market in 2022.
 However, the technology's paper-thin appearance has caught the attention of many people going solar.
-As Perry Meek, a project developer with Cal Solar, explained to us, “A lot of people ask about thin-film solar panels, even if they don’t really know what they are called.”
+“A lot of people ask about thin-film solar panels, even if they don’t really know what they are called,” Perry Meek, a project developer with Cal Solar, explained to us.

 Pros and cons of thin-film solar panels